WebLLM API Reference¶

 - Base Interface:

-ChatCompletionRequestBase Contains parameters like
+ChatCompletionRequestBase Contains parameters such as

 messages,stream,frequency_penalty, andpresence_penalty.